AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 title: Journey canvas
 feature: Visualizations
 role: User
+hide: yes
+hidefromtoc: yes
 ---
 # Journey canvas overview

 The Journey canvas visualization allows you to analyze and gain deep insights on the journeys that you provide to your users and customers.
-It allows you to define a journey, then see how people left (fell out) or continued through (fell through) the journey.
+It allows you to define a journey from scratch or view one from Journey Optimizer, then see how people left (fell out) or continued through (fell through) the journey.

-Journey canvas allows you to build analyses of user journeys by creating a flexible graph of nodes and arrows representing any combination of events, dimension items, and filters.
+You can build analyses of user journeys by using any combination of events, dimension items, filters, and date ranges to create journey nodes.
+Connect the nodes to create the journey's flow, and include multiple paths and decision points.
 Drag nodes on the canvas to rearrange the events and conditions of the journey.
-As you do, data updates accordingly.
+Data updates in realtime as you make changes.

 ## Key features